Noemiegrau/react-portfolio/README.md

 ## **_Description of the project_**

-This repository contains all the coding data related to my REACT portfolio website.
+This repository is an example of a REACT portfolio website.

 ## **_Technologies used_**
 Project is created using: